kaboom-labs/pytorch-ssd/README.md

 + ***This repository*** [kaboom-labs/pytorch-ssd](https://github.com/kaboom-labs/pytorch-ssd): Train on COCO, 4.7x faster training than upstream repos.

-## B. Use COCO dataset to train Object Detection
+## B. How to use COCO dataset to train SSD object detector

 **Pro tip: just run `./setup_coco` and skip steps 1~3.**